NCAR/NHUG/docs/blog/posts/2024-01-12-ssh-control-path.md

     ServerAliveCountMax 5
 ```

-The first two sections are simply convenience: They define aliases for the host names `casper` and `derecho` to their fully-qualified domain names.
+The first two sections are simply convenience: they define aliases for the host names `casper` and `derecho` to their fully-qualified domain names.
 The idea then is I can `ssh casper` without needing to use the full host and domain name.

 The final section (`host *`) contains the specific configuration of interest:

-- `ControlPath ~/.ssh/controlpath-%r@%h:%p` specifies the path to a control socket used for connection sharing.
+- `ControlPath ~/.ssh/controlpath-%r@%h:%p` specifies the path to a controling file "socket" used for connection sharing.
 This makes use of some special tokens:
      - `%r` : username on the remote system,
      - `%h` : the remote system host name, and
      - `%p` : the remote port.